Hot summer? How to protect your dog from the heat

 • Travel with a cooling pad, fan or silver cloth if you have to stop for a while.

-Heatstroke can occur when a dog's body temperature becomes too high.
+Heatstroke can occur when the dog's body temperature gets too high.
 Common causes are physical activity in heat, stagnant air or stress in hot environments.

 • Heavy panting